tsoding/porth/README.md

 **WARNING!
 This language is a work in progress!**

 It's like [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)) but written in [Python](https://www.python.org/).
-But I don't actually know since I never programmed in Forth, I only heard that it's some sort of stack-based programming language.
+But I don't actually know for sure since I never programmed in Forth, I only heard that it's some sort of stack-based programming language.
 Porth is also stack-based programming language.
 Which makes it just like Forth am I rite?

 Porth is planned to be
 - [x] Compiled